seolcu/seolcu.com/content/about/_index.md

 [Github Repository](https://github.com/seolcu/zzapgo-life)

-A PWA that provides information about the `GwangyangJecheol High School`.
+A PWA that provides information about the 'GwangyangJecheol High School'.
 It provides information about:

 - Today's menu